Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports it has Gender Committees in place to deal with relevant matters.
+The company also reports that it has established a gender committee within its operations in Malaysia and Indonesia, which convenes quarterly to gather feedback from the workforce on the challenges they encounter.

 • Y